rhaker/react-native-file-upload-to-server-ios/readme.md

 You can use this package together with my other react-native packages.
 A typical workflow could be:

-1) Check if file exists to upload - use react-check-if-file-exists-ios
+1) Check if file exists to upload - use react-native-check-file-exists-ios

 2) If file does not exist, create blank file - use react-native-create-new-file-ios (then edit the file in your app)